koga73/RemoteMerge/README.md

 var zip = await RemoteMerge.generatePackage("./test/b", comparison);
 await RemoteMerge.saveZip(zip, "./package.zip");
 ```
 Note that the zip filename is optional.
-If not specified one will be generated.
+If not specified one will be generated

 #### Apply package
 ```node